Daniel Ponce de Leon: St. Louis Cardinals

 After the season, the St. Louis Cardinals drafted Ponce de Leon in the ninth round of the 2014 MLB draft, and he signed.

-After signing, Ponce de Leon made his professional debut that same season with the State College Spikes of the Class A-Short Season New York–Penn League.
+After signing, Ponce de Leon made his professional debut that same season with the State College Spikes of the Low-A New York–Penn League.
 In 12 games (ten starts), he was 3–3 with a 2.44 ERA.
-In 2015, he pitched for the Peoria Chiefs of the Class A Midwest League and the Palm Beach Cardinals of the Class A-Advanced Florida State League, compiling a combined 11–2 record with a 2.12 ERA and a 1.10 walks plus hits divided by innings pitched in 20 games (19 starts), and in 2016, he pitched for the Springfield Cardinals of the Class AA Texas League, going 9–8 with a 2.53 ERA in 27 starts.
-He began 2017 with the Memphis Redbirds of the Class AAA Pacific Coast League.
+In 2015, he pitched for the Peoria Chiefs of the Single-A Midwest League and the Palm Beach Cardinals of the High-A Florida State League, compiling a combined 11–2 record with a 2.12 ERA and a 1.10 walks plus hits divided by innings pitched in 20 games (19 starts), and in 2016, he pitched for the Springfield Cardinals of the Double-A Texas League, going 9–8 with a 2.53 ERA in 27 starts.
+He began 2017 with the Memphis Redbirds of the Triple-A Pacific Coast League.

 On May 9, 2017, while pitching against Víctor Caratini of the Iowa Cubs, Caratini hit a line drive that struck Ponce de Leon in the head.
 He had emergency surgery and remained in the hospital for three weeks after the incident.
 He was cleared for baseball activities in August, but did not return to baseball until spring training 2018.
 He began 2018 with Memphis.

 On June 11, 2018, the Cardinals promoted Ponce de Leon to the major leagues.
 In 12 games prior to his call-up, he was 5–2 with a Pacific Coast League-leading 2.41 ERA.
 He did not make an appearance with St. Louis and was optioned to Memphis on June 15.
 He was recalled again on July 23.
 He was 9–3 with a 2.15 ERA in 18 games (17 starts) with Memphis.
 He made his major league debut that night as St. Louis's starting pitcher at Great American Ball Park versus the Cincinnati Reds.
 In his debut, Ponce de Leon threw seven no-hit innings in which he struck out three and walked three on 116 pitches.
 He was optioned back to Memphis the next day, and recalled by St. Louis once again on July 27.
 In total in 2018 for St. Louis, Ponce de Leon made 11 appearances, with four being starts, posting a 0–2 record with a 2.73 ERA in 33 innings pitched.

 Ponce de Leon began the 2019 season in Memphis, but was recalled to St. Louis multiple different times before he was called up for the remainder of the year on September 1.
-Through 48 2/3 innings pitched with St. Louis during the regular season, he went 1-2 with a 3.70 ERA, striking out 52.
-In a shortened 2020 season, he pitched to a 1-3 record with a 4.96 ERA and 45 strikeouts over nine games (eight starts) and 32 2/3 innings.
+Through 48 2/3 innings pitched with St. Louis during the regular season, he went 1–2 with a 3.70 ERA, striking out 52.
+In a shortened 2020 season, he pitched to a 1–3 record with a 4.96 ERA and 45 strikeouts over nine games (eight starts) and 32 2/3 innings.